*BEYONCE KNOWLES' ORIGINS ACCORDING TO GOOGLE SEARCH

 *All figures for “Beyonce Knowles' Origins According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.

-Where Is Music Star Beyonce Knowles From?
-Is She African American Or Native American?
+Where Is Beyonce Knowles From?
+Is She African American, Native American, Indian, English?
 55,000 Ask Google

 WHERE IS BEYONCE KNOWLES FROM?
 There is some confusion amongst many Beyoncé Knowles fans about where the music celebrity and wife to rapper Jay-Z was born, and the exact nature of her racial heritage.
 Many are unsure whether the singer is black, Native American or white.
 The answer is, the Texas-born beauty is all of them.